leapwallet/cosmos-node-setup/docs/overview.md

 We recommend the following if you're using AWS:

-- Use AWS EC2 for the computer.
-Use the `t2.micro` instance type for cosigners, `t2.medium` for monitors, and `m6a.2xlarge` for blockchain nodes.
+- Use AWS EC2 for the computer with elastic IP addresses.
+Use the `t2.micro` instance type for cosigners, `t2.large` for monitors, and `m6a.2xlarge` for blockchain nodes.
 - Use AWS EBS for storage.
 - If you're running an archive node, and have synced the blocks yourself because there's no snapshot available, use AWS DLM to create a daily backup of the AWS EBS volume.